-Further subdividing each triangle of $\mathcal{T}_1$ in two along the angle bisector from the white vertex produces a new triangulation $\mathcal{T}_2$.
-It is straightforward to see that the constructed map $f$ is distance preserving on each triangle of $\mathcal{T}_2$. \qeds
+Further subdividing each triangle of $\mathcal{T}_1$ into two along the angle bisector from the white vertex produces a new triangulation $\mathcal{T}_2$.
+It is straightforward to see that the constructed map $f$ is distance-preserving on each triangle of $\mathcal{T}_2$. \qeds

 Use Zalgaller's theorem to show the following.

 \begin{thm}{Advanced exercise} Any 2-dimensional polyhedral space is isometric to the underlying set of a simplicial complex in $\RR^n$, equipped with its induced length metric. \end{thm}